Last update on September 8th, 2023.

 h.
 ‘Marketing and Development Operations’ means marketing and development plans, price and cost data, price and fee amounts, pricing and billing policies, quoting procedures, marketing techniques and methods of obtaining business, forecasts and forecast assumptions and volumes, and future plans and potential strategies of the CCLM which have been or are being discussed; and

 i.
-‘CCLMs’ means names of CCLMs and their representatives, contracts and their contents and parties, CCLM services, data provided by CCLMs and the type, quantity and specifications of products and services purchased, leased, licensed or received by clients of the CCLM.
+‘CCLM’ means names of CCLM and their representatives, contracts and their contents and parties, CCLM services, data provided by CCLMs and the type, quantity and specifications of products and services purchased, leased, licensed or received by clients of the CCLM.

 j.
 ‘CCLM’s Third Parties Contact’ means names and contact details of the CCLMs, vendors and parties of the CCLM and their potential business plans, training plans and marketing plans.

 k.
 ‘Training Outlines’, ‘Training Materials’ and ‘Training Content’ means content, manuals, documents, diagrams, outlines, curriculums and instructional material the CCLM provides to the Registered Partner in order to enable the Registered Partner offers his/her services.
 Obligations of Non-Disclosure